rust-lang/project-const-generics/design/eval-errors-during-selection.md

 ```

 This would make it difficult for the compiler to check that these impls are [exhaustive](./exhaustiveness.md)
-if that is something we want to add.
+if that is something we want to add. **TODO: this isn't necessarily true, elaborate here**

 It also might not even be enough to avoid incorrect errors during candidate selection.
 We start candidate selection by trying to unify the the `TraitRef`s of the impl and the obligation.